 According to reports, HMS Queen Elizabeth's structure conforms to the standards set by NASA, and its computer system was established in 2001, but Microsoft has stopped supporting Windows XP as early as 2014.

-Last month, hackers to blackmail the software WannaCry invasion of computers around the world, causing global panic, experts warned not to update the software, the risk of attack will increase, the aircraft carrier computer security work naturally cause for concern.
+Last month, hackers to blackmail the software WannaCry invasion of computers around the world, causing global panic, experts warned not to update the software, the risk of attack will increase, according to aviation colleges the aircraft carrier computer security work naturally cause for concern.

 HMS Queen Elizabeth commander Mark Deller said that when the carrier is officially in service, will take appropriate security measures.